snackshell/TheXProjects/README.md

 </div>

-*Here you can find some projects that may help you*
+*Here you can find some projects that i make on my free time*

 <br>

-*Suggest on the discussion page 💡*